DexterTaha/WRO-FE-2025-Mindcraft/schemes/README.md

 ## ✅ Status

 * ✅ Fully integrated sensors and power system
-* ✅ Custom MicroPython code on Pico for modular control
+* ✅ Custom MicroPython code on ESP 32 for modular control
 * ✅ Camera + LIDAR interfaced and tested
-* 🧪 Final tuning of motion control in progress

 ---